sensu/sensu-docs-legacy/source/docs/0.22/installation-prerequisites.md

 [Redis][redis] is a key-value database, which [describes itself][redis-about] as _"an open source, BSD licensed, advanced key-value cache and store"_.
-Sensu uses Redis for storing persistent data such as the client registry and check results.
-Two Sensu services, the server and API, require access to the same instance of Redis to function (i.e. the Sensu client does not communicate with Redis).
+Sensu uses Redis as a [data-store](data-store) for storing persistent data such as the client registry and check results.
+Two Sensu Core services, the server and API require access to the same instance of Redis to function (i.e. the Sensu client does not communicate with Redis).

 ## Transport {#sensu-transport}

 Sensu services use a message bus (e.g. [RabbitMQ][rabbitmq]) for communication.
-This message bus communication is provided by the [Sensu Transport][sensu-transport], which is a library that makes it possible to leverage alternate transport solutions in  place of RabbitMQ (the default Transport).
-Sensu services requires access to the  same instance of the defined Sensu Transport (e.g. a RabbitMQ cluster) to  function.
+This message bus communication is provided by the [Sensu Transport](transport), which is a library that makes it possible to leverage alternate transport solutions in  place of RabbitMQ (the default transport).
+Sensu services requires access to the  same instance of the defined transport (e.g. a RabbitMQ cluster) to  function.
 Sensu check requests and check results are published as "messages" to  the Sensu Transport, and the corresponding Sensu services receive these messages  by subscribing to the appropriate subscriptions.

 ### Selecting a Transport